Health Service Executive ransomware attack: Hospital disruptions

+Child and Family Agency

+The Child and Family Agency - also known as Tusla - was also affected by the attack.
+Then CEO Bernard Gloster said that Tusla had about 20,000 open cases, including children in care, childwelfare and protection but that the records were on the National Childcare Information System (NCCIS) and that was not accessible due to the attack.
+He said that there was no indication that the data was compromised other than being made inaccessible, but that would not be known for certain until the HSE systems were restored.
+About 90% of Tuslas' connectivity was gone, with databases and operating systems affected.

 Response

-The HSE is working with the National Cyber Security Centre, the Garda Síochána, Irish Defence Forces, as well as various partners domestically and internationally, including Europol and Interpol.
+The HSE worked with the National Cyber Security Centre, the Garda Síochána, Irish Defence Forces, as well as various partners domestically and internationally, including Europol and Interpol.

 The Minister of State for Public Procurement and eGovernment – Ossian Smyth – said that the attack was international, not espionage, and that "this is a very significant attack, possibly the most significant cyber attack on the Irish State."

 The HSE claimed that it was a zero-day-threat and that there was no experience in how to respond to the attack.
 The Minister for Health – Stephen Donnelly – said that the attack had "a severe impact" on health and social care services.
 The Director-General of the HSE – Paul Reid – said that the attack will cost "tens of millions" to fix.

-A number of news outlets, including Bleeping Computer, reported that a ransom figure of €16.5 million (about $20 million) was made, offering to decrypt data and to not publish "private data".
-Initially, the Business Post reported that a ransom demand of three bitcoin or €124,000 (about $150,000) was made.
+A number of news outlets, including Bleeping Computer, reported that a ransom demand of €16.5 million was made, offering to decrypt data and to not publish "private data".
+Initially, the Business Post reported that a ransom demand of three bitcoin or €124,000 was made.
 Taoiseach Micheál Martin stated the ransom would not be paid, with the attack instead being dealt with in a "methodical way".

 American cybersecurity firms McAfee and FireEye were contracted by the HSE after the attack to mitigate the damage, and to monitor dark web sites for leaked data.

-On 16 May, it was reported that the Department of Social Protection came under "sustained and fierce attack" but the highly-organised criminal group were unable to breach the security.
-The Department subsequently suspended its electronic communication channels with the HSE.
+On 16 May, it was reported that the Department of Social Protection came under "sustained and fierce attack" but the highly organised criminal group were unable to breach the security.
+The department subsequently suspended its electronic communication channels with the HSE.